tgm-team/tgm/docs/tutorials/dgraph_tutorial.md

 ## 5. Discretizing `DGData`

 In TGM, we do not enforce strict definition of continuous time (resp. discrete time) dynamic graph CTDG (resp.
 DTDG).
-Instead, as you hvae seen, we define graphs based on their time granularity.
+Instead, as you have seen, we define graphs based on their time granularity.
 Therefore, the user is able to convert between event-based and snapshot based views of the underlying data.
-You can learn mode about this in [the UTG paper](https://arxiv.org/abs/2407.12269).
+You can learn more about this in [the UTG paper](https://arxiv.org/abs/2407.12269).

 In TGM, we provide a method on `DGData` called `discretize` which allows you to coarsen your graph into different time granularities.
 The API looks like: